Dell Latitude: XP-Family (1994-1998)

 The Latitude XP was introduced as the first laptop with an optional Lithium-ion battery.
-For XPi and earlier models, the BIOS limited storage to an 8.4gb or smaller hard drive.
+For XPi and earlier models, the BIOS limited storage to an 8.4 gb or smaller hard drive.
 The XPi CD was the last mass-market laptop with an optical trackball.
 In 1996, the XP line was updated with higher resolution screens and updated Pentium processors.
 A base model for business use known as LM was introduced, while the high-end models were renamed XPi.
 In 1997, the range would be upgraded to include Intel's MMX.